brilliantFire/brilliantFire.github.io/_posts/2025-09-22-tactical-versus-strategic-mode.md

 * Could this solution serve multiple use cases beyond the immediate one?
 * How do we build something today that makes future development, testing, and deployment easier?

-Strategic mode is about positioning work in a way that maximizes long-term value—for both end users and the organization.
+Strategic mode is about positioning work in a way that maximizes long-term value for both end users and the organization.
 It’s closer to Kahneman’s System 1: broad, intuitive, fast-moving insights about an expansive solution space.

 Most teams naturally lean into strategic mode during the design and planning phase.
 This is where opportunities for “productivity multipliers” emerge.
 These are things like internal tooling, reusable modules, or even full-fledged platforms.
 Many of the most powerful enablers of future efficiency come from investing in strategic thinking up front.